krishnakadiyala/NPAcourse/labs/Bonus_Labs/Build_Push_Arista.md

 !
 ```

-As you can see, all that is required is to substitute the proper values using double curly braces around your new variable name.
+As you can see, all that requires is to substitute the proper values using double curly braces around your new variable name.
 This is the easiest kind of template to work with.

 ##### Step 5